-Live Webinar on May 23: A Summer Schedule for Kids with ADHD: How to Balance Fun, Independence & Structure
+Free Webinar Replay: A Summer Schedule for Kids with ADHD: How to Balance Fun, Independence & Structure

-Register below for this free expert webinar on how to create a balanced summer schedule for children and teens with ADHD with Sarah A. Tannenbaum, Psy.D., on Wednesday, May 23, at 1 pm ET.
+In this hour-long webinar-on-demand, learn how to create a balanced summer schedule for children and teens with ADHD with Sarah A. Tannenbaum, Psy.D.

 The school year is winding down, and your child is understandably fantasizing of lazy summer days free from homework, alarms, and stress.
 You are ready for a break, too, and hopeful your child will benefit from down time, a medication break, and some serious running around.
 Your summer fantasy sounds relaxing and fun, but it may actually cause more problems and sleepless nights.